cjcon90/tw-resume/README.md

 ## Usage

-Page is set to print in A4 size by default.
+Page is set to print in A4 size by default **in Chrome only** (Firefox page print settings mean it cannot print a full-bleed PDF)

 This is set by code in css/styles.css:
 ```
 @media print {
     body {